bminixhofer/nlprule/README.md

 ## License

-NLPRule is licensed under the MIT license.
+NLPRule is licensed under the MIT license or Apache-2.0 license, at your option.